Qalisa/github-actions-secrets-operator/docs/development.md

 # Local Development Guide

-This guide explains how to set up your local development environment and run tests for the GitHub Secrets Operator.
+This guide explains how to set up your local development environment for the GitHub Secrets Operator.

 ## Prerequisites